Perry O. Simons: Career

-His first job in the natural sciences was working for William W. Price as a scientific collector in Mexico from 1896 to 1897.
+Later, he accompanied William W. Price as a scientific collector in Mexico from 1896 to 1897.
 He was joined by his brother, Luther.
 The mammal specimens collected on this 10-month expedition were purchased by the British Museum.
 British Museum zoologist Oldfield Thomas was so pleased by the quality of the specimens, he offered Simons a job collecting additional specimens in South America.
 Luther accompanied Perry for the first two years of the expedition before sailing back to San Francisco.

 Death

 While crossing the Argentinean Andes around the end of December 1901, Simons was murdered by his guide.
 The guide struck him in the back of the head before driving a spike through his forehead.
 His body was found, and it was buried nearby.
 The motive was said to be robbery, and the guide was captured and imprisoned in Mendoza, Argentina.
 After Simons's death, Oldfield Thomas called him "the most successful mammal collector that I have ever had to deal with", noting, "we shall not easily find his like again".